 This course emphasizes common diseases and disorders of the integumentary system, including related treatments and pharmacological agents used.
 The student is provided with the knowledge necessary to use the nursing process in caring for clients with integumentary problems.
-A student who fails VN124CR will be withdrawn from the co-requisite course.
-Prerequisites: VN101CR, VN102CR, VN103CR, MATH110CR, AP110CR, PHARM110CR; Co-requisite: VN125CR
+A student who fails VN124CR will be withdrawn from the corequisite course.

+VN101CR, VN102CR, VN103CR, MATH110CR,

+AP110CR, PHARM110CR;

+Co-Requisites: VN125CR